 With Heritage, your credit card statement will be issued monthly on the same day that your credit card is approved.
 For example, if your credit card is approved on the 17 of November, then the date your credit card statement is issued will be the 17th of each month.
 Your credit card statement will contain the closing balance for all transactions made during the statement period (plus any previous balances you haven’t paid).

 Generally, you then have 25 days from the end of the statement period to the payment due date.
 This means that if you are eligible for an interest free period the minimum number of interest free days you’ll have is 25 days.
 Our premium rewards credit card, classic rewards credit card and business credit card provide up to a maximum of 55 days interest free on purchases.

-A Credit Card provides you with a great way to buy now and pay later.
+A credit card provides you with a great way to buy now and pay later.
 However, it’s important to take the time to read and understand how to get the most out of your interest free days before you start spending.
 If you are having trouble understanding interest free days on your Heritage Credit Card call us 24/7 on 13 14 22, visit your local branch or chat to us online.